kubernetes-sigs/gateway-api/geps/gep-3155/index.md

   // and its associated private key.
 It can reference standard Kubernetes resources,
   // i.e., Secret, or implementation-specific custom resources.
   //
-  // This setting can be overridden on the service level by use of BackendTLSPolicy.
-  //
   // A ClientCertificateRef is considered invalid if:
   //
   // * It refers to a resource that cannot be resolved (e.g., the referenced resource